Catherine Corless: Criticism of Corless

 Corless has received criticism for her research.
 She has stated that many locals expressed that the matter should have been left alone.
 She also claimed that she had been told to drop her research and regarding the bodies that she should "just leave them there".
 Local woman Mary Moriarty also reported hearing locals stating that the matter should be left alone.
-After the story appeared in the national media, Corless has stated she was contacted by the Bon Secours headquarters in Cork and told that she had upset the older Religious sisters and that her information was untrue.
+After the story appeared in the national media, Corless has stated she was contacted by the Bon Secours headquarters in Cork and told that she had upset the older religious sisters and that her information was untrue.

 After the Mother and Baby Homes Commission of Investigation concluded that the bodies in the mass grave at the site of the home did date from the time the home was open and were not famine victims, it was widely reported that Corless had been vindicated by the conclusions.
-Her husband commented that he had not realised there was so much doubt surrounding the conclusions of Catherine Corless' research.
+Her husband commented that he had not realised there was so much doubt surrounding the conclusions of Corless' research.